-

-• Adds Flexible Auth to a route.
-This route can be accessed without a token (while not logged in), but req.auth.get(User.self) will still return a user if one is logged in.
-Route handlers for these routes should not call req.auth.require(User.self).
-A route with no auth middleware will not auth any user and .get(User.self) will always return nil.
-The Basic and Token auth groups will throw an error if no user gets authenticated (specifically:User.guardMiddleware throws).
+req.auth.get(User.self)will still return a user if one is logged in.
+Route handlers for these routes should not callreq.auth.require(User.self).
+A route with no auth middleware will not auth any user and.get(User.self)will always return nil.
+The Basic and Token auth groups will throw an error if no user gets authenticated (specifically:User.guardMiddlewarethrows).So, use this auth group for routes that can be accessed while not logged in, but which provide more (or different) data when a logged-in user accesses the route.

 Declaration